 To confirm your school's PSAT test date, consult your counselor.
 Here is the 2023 PSAT testing schedule.

 |Wednesday, October 12, 2022||Saturday, October 14, 2023|

 Source: The College Board

 The PSAT costs $18, but this price varies depending on the school.
 Some schools might cover all or part of this fee, making the test free for students, whereas others might require students to pay more so as to compensate for the hiring of test proctors.

 Your school (or the school at which you're taking the PSAT test) should give you instructions on how to pay for the test and when you'll need to submit your payment by.
 Most schools request PSAT payments from students by around September.
 Note that you will never need to pay the College Board directly (that's the school's job!).

 If you can't afford the test fee, you might be eligible for a PSAT fee waiver.
 Fee waivers are typically available to low-income 11th graders only.
 To see whether you qualify for a waiver, consult your counselor.
 Only schools—not students—can request fee waivers from the College Board.

 What Does the PSAT Cover?

 Most questions on the PSAT are multiple choice.
 The only exceptions are the Math section's grid-in questions.
 For these questions, you must come up with and write in your own answers.
-According to the College Board, 17% of PSAT Math, or eight questions, are grid-ins.

 Below is the general breakdown of the PSAT.
 You can see when each section appears on the test, how much time you'll have for each section, and how many questions there are.
 For an even better idea of what'll be on the PSAT, I suggest looking at an official PSAT practice test.